internetstandards/toolbox-wiki/DMARC-how-to.md

     PIDFILE=$RUNDIR/opendmarc.pid

 ### Integrate with Postfix
 Now we need to tell Postfix to use OpenDMARC as a mail filter in order to use its functionality.
-This is done by making sure that **/etc/postfix/main.cf** contains the configuration values as listed below.
+This is done by making sure that **/etc/postfix/main.cf** contains the configuration parameters as listed below.
 Notice that the DKIM check (localhost:12301) is done _before_ DMARC (localhost:54321) since DMARC relies on the DKIM results.

     smtpd_milters = inet:localhost:12301,inet:localhost:54321
     non_smtpd_milters = inet:localhost:12301,inet:localhost:54321